gvwilson/thirdbit/src/fiction/in-heck/index.md

 The lenses on the front of Dockety's head rotated a quarter turn and back with a faint *zick zick*.
 "These ones were apprehended
-while attempting to take possession of items that do not belong to them," it said, its voice buzzing slightly.
+while attempting to take items that do not belong to them," it said, its voice buzzing slightly.
 "We request punitive measures to deter further attempts."